dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 - Vagrant, ansible, puppet, Chef, Salt, Terraform, Consul, Bcfg2, CFEngine, etc.
 - Many of these tools provide RESTFul APIs that leverage to support any desired degree of interoperability.
 - Terraform used for creation and provisioning broad infra
-- Ansible very good at provsioning SPECIFIC instances.
+- Ansible very good at provisioning SPECIFIC instances.
 Often used with Terraform.

 ![](https://i.imgur.com/vGuVViZ.png)

 The infrastructure is provisioned, created and managed by specifications in configuration files.

 This is declarative - you specify WHAT, not HOW.

 ### <mark style="background: #BABD00;">Idempotent:</mark>

 Comes from maths, a mathematical op is idempotent if and only if you perform an operation one or more times then the result is the exact same as if you performed it only once. e.g. adding by 1 is not idempotent (0+1 =1, 1+1=2) but multiplying by 0 is (1 x 0 = 0, 2 x 0 =0)